Rachel Corrie: Political reactions

-In March 2003, U.S. Representative Brian Baird introduced a resolution in the U.S. Congress calling on the U.S. government to "undertake a full, fair, and expeditious investigation" into Corrie's death.
+In March 2003, U.S. Representative Brian Baird introduced a resolution in the United States Congress calling on the U.S. government to "undertake a full, fair, and expeditious investigation" into Corrie's death.
 The House of Representatives took no action on the resolution.
 The Corrie family joined Representative Baird in calling for a U.S. investigation.

-Yasser Arafat, the first President of the Palestinian Authority, offered his condolences and gave the "blessings of the Palestinian people" to Corrie, promising to name a street in Gaza after her.
+Yasser Arafat, the first president of the Palestinian Authority, offered his condolences and gave the "blessings of the Palestinian people" to Corrie, promising to name a street in Gaza after her.
 According to Cindy Corrie, Arafat told Craig Corrie that Rachel Corrie "is your daughter but she is also the daughter of all Palestinians.
 She is ours too now."

-On March 21, 2003, the U.S. Green Party called for an investigation of the "murder of American Peace Activist Rachel Corrie by Israeli Forces".
+On March 21, 2003, the Green Party of the United States called for an investigation of the "murder of American Peace Activist Rachel Corrie by Israeli Forces".
 In August 2012, U.S. Ambassador to Israel Dan Shapiro stated that the Israeli investigation was not satisfactory, and was not as thorough, credible or transparent as it should have been.
 Shapiro said further that the government of the United States is unsatisfied with the IDF's closure of its official investigation into Corrie's death.